Dizziness; Lightheadedness – dizzy; Loss of balance; Vertigo

 Block RW, Jen JC.
 Hearing and equilibrium.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 428.

-Chang AK.
+Chang Ak.
 Dizziness and vertigo.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen’s Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 16.

-Muncie HL, Sirmans SM, James E. Dizziness: approach to evaluation and management.
+Muncie HL, Sirmans SM, James and.
+Dizziness: approach to evaluation and management.
 Am Fam Physician.
 2017;95(3):154-162.
 PMID: 28145669 pubmed.ncbi.nlm.nih.gov/28145669/.